chellej80/Embarr-Equestrian-Donations/README.md

 Admin User can approve a review | Y
 Admin User can create/update/delete users | Y
-Admin User can view the welfare concern submissions | Y
+Admin User can view the welfare concern submissions | Y Admin User can see order payments in DB & Stripe | Y Admin User can see static files in Aws Bucket and upload | Y

 ## Bugs